 Unlike MCS and VMS, FISS reimburses services at either the claim (e.g., for Part A inpatient services) or claim line level (e.g., for outpatient services).
 Accordingly, CMS identifies UPIC non-automated review denials as those denied claims or claim lines with a UPIC-specific code as the denial reason and a UPIC-specific edit reason code or PIMR code indicative of non-automated review.
 For services subject to claim-level reimbursement, CMS identifies denials at the claim level.
-For services subject to claim-line-level reimbursement, CMS identifies denials at either the claim 168 or claim line level.
-169
+For services subject to claim-line-level reimbursement, CMS identifies denials at either the claim or claim line level.

 CMS only counts savings from the earliest processed non-automated review denial among matching claims or claim lines.
 In MCS and VMS, CMS considers matching claim lines as those that share the same HCPCS code, rendering provider, beneficiary, and DOS.
-In FISS, CMS considers matching claims as those that share the same claim type code, beneficiary, provider, and DOS or admission date, and it considers matching claim lines as those that share the same claim type code, beneficiary, provider, HCPCS code, and DOS.
+In FISS, CMS considers matching claims as those that share the same claim type code, beneficiary, provider, and DOS or admission date, and it considers matching claim lines as those that share the same claim type code, beneficiary, provider, type code, beneficiary, provider, and DOS or admission date, and it considers matching claim lines as those that share the same claim type code, beneficiary, provider, HCPCS code, and DOS.